 As pilots, we have an amazing diversity of “flying machines” available to us.
 Unfortunately, most of us never take the time and money necessary to explore these unique experiences.
 In other articles here I have advocated for “envelope expansion” in your regualr piston flying.
-This builds skills and enhances safety.
-But other categories and classes of flying machines are also a pathway to build transferable skills and also provide new perspectives.
+This builds unique skills but also enhances safety in all your other flying.
+Other categories and classes of flying machines are the pathway to transferable skills and new perspectives.
 To stay safe in aviation, it’s essential to challenge our skills regularly and also reexamine our procedures from time to time with a fresh perspective.
 In this article I hope to inspire you to get out of your comfort zone a little and explore some new kinds of flying machines.
 This could be as simple as finally taking up your friend’s offer to experience flight in their Long-Ez – or try a glider ride at the local soaring school.

 After a while in the air, everyone gets first ‘proficient’ at what they do regularly, then ‘comfortable’, and the very next stop is often ‘complacency.’
 With complacency also comes the boredom of the “same-same round the pattern” flying and a diminishing safety margin if a surprise occurs.
 Very few of us challenge ourselves on a regular basis to get out of our “comfort zone” and build skills.
 The original excitement (and even the twinge of fear) from the new adventure soon goes away and we can get stale and rusty if we are not careful.